 The most amazing tomato toast you’ve ever had!
 This incredibly delicious toast is made with butter-toasted, thick-cut sourdough bread finished with a garlic rub, a load of creamy cheese, juicy heirloom tomatoes and topped with fresh basil, balsamic and salt.
 It’s the perfect appetizer recipe to enjoy during summer and late-summer!
 You can use this recipe to make just a few pieces of toast, or enough to feed a crowd!
 Use the ingredient list as a guide!
 Make extras because this cheese toast will be gone in minutes!

-Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+- Want to receive new recipe emails in your inbox?
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!
 You’ll get a message any type a new video recipe goes live!

 Add the Cheese!

 This amazing tomato appetizer recipe wouldn’t be complete without cheese!
 This is your time to make this recipe your own – grab your favorite soft cheese!

 You can use soft burrata cheese, whole-milk ricotta, soft and spreadable goat cheese, rich and creamy triple crème, or a slice of soft and salty queso fresco or mozzarella.
 Almost any type of soft cheese will work for this recipe!
 Make this tomato toast with a couple different varieties for even more fun!

 Next, it’s time to add the tomatoes!
 Grab several very ripe and aromatic heirloom tomatoes.
 This garden variety is worth every penny spent, especially for this recipe!
 Heirloom tomatoes are sweet and meaty, making them the perfect addition to this toast.